-Name Setting/Features Construction Activities Proximity to Construction Impact on Park Use and User Experience Trinta Park, San Mateo Urban/residential/ commercial setting, playground, baseball field, half basketball court, restrooms Alternative A: track modifications (>3 feet) to the existing Caltrain at-grade tracks Alternative B: four-track passing tracks at grade and on embankment, and reconstruction of existing Hayward Park Caltrain Station to accommodate passing tracks Alternative A: 87.0 feet southwest of TCE and 375.4 feet south (station) Alternative B: adjacent (passing tracks) and 375.4 feet south (station) Alternative A: construction noise, vibration, and emissions from track modifications would make use of the park less desirable during construction.
-The project will comply with FRA and FTA guidelines for minimizing construction noise and vibration levels and minimize fugitive dust emissions, and the park would remain usable during construction.
-Impacts on park users associated with temporary construction noise and emissions would be reduced by mature trees around the park.
-Alternative B: noise, vibration, and air emissions from construction of the four-track passing tracks would make use of the park less desirable, as described for Alternative A. However, construction activities would be longer in duration and more extensive than under Alternative A because of construction of the passing tracks and station modifications necessary to accommodate the passing tracks.
-Bay Meadows Community Park, San Mateo Urban/residential/ commercial setting, baseball field, large pond, large grassy areas, picnic areas, soccer fields, and walking path Alternative A: no construction activities Alternative B: four-track passing tracks on embankment Alternative A: 905.0 feet east of tracks Alternative B: 747.2 feet east of TCE Alternative A: no construction activities are proposed within 1,000 feet of the park and there would be no impacts related to construction noise, vibration, or emissions.
+Name Setting/Features Construction Activities Proximity to Construction Impact on Park Use and User Experience Trinta Park, San Mateo Urban/residential/ commercial setting, playground, baseball field, half basketball court, restrooms Alternative A: track modifications (>3 feet) to the existing Caltrain at-grade tracks Alternative B: four-track passing tracks at grade and on embankment, and reconstruction of existing Hayward Park Caltrain Station to accommodate passing tracks Alternative A: 87.0 feet southwest of TCE and 375.4 feet south (station) Alternative B: adjacent (passing tracks) and 375.4 feet south (station) Alternative A: construction noise, vibration, and emissions from track modifications, would make use of the park less desirable during construction.
+The project would maintain noise and vibration levels within FRA requirements and minimize fugitive dust emissions, and the park would remain usable during construction.
+Impacts on park users associated with temporary construction noise and emissions would be minimized by mature trees around the park.
+Alternative B: noise, vibration, and air emissions from construction of the four-track passing tracks, would make use of the park less desirable, as described for Alternative A. However, construction activities would be longer in duration and more extensive than under Alternative A because of construction of the passing tracks and station modifications necessary to accommodate the passing tracks.
+Bay Meadows Community Park, San Mateo Urban/residential/ commercial setting, baseball field, large pond, large grassy areas, picnic areas, soccer fields, and walking path Alternative A: no construction activities Alternative B: four-track passing tracks on embankment Alternative A: 905.0 feet east of tracks Alternative B: 747.2 feet east of TCE Alternative A: no construction activities are proposed and there would be no impacts related to construction noise, vibration, or emissions.
 Alternative B: noise and construction air emissions could make use of the park less desirable during construction.
 However, the overall use is not considered noise sensitive and the park is in an urban/residential/commercial area, where ambient noise already exists.
 Park users would not be affected by construction vibration because of the distance from the TCE.
-The project will comply with FRA and FTA guidelines for minimizing construction noise and vibration levels, as well as minimize fugitive dust emissions, and the park would remain usable during construction.
+The project would comply with FRA guidelines for minimizing construction noise and vibration levels, as well as minimize fugitive dust emissions, and the park would remain usable during construction.